karma4u101/FoBo/AngularJS/README.md

 - See [FoBo - Lift Front-End Toolkit Module](https://github.com/karma4u101/FoBo)

 **Latest Update:**
-- **2013-05-09** -- 1.0-SNAPSHOT Removing one of the newly added Angular component (Angular UI v0.4.0) as it has been broken up into sub modules by upstream.
+- **2013-05-09** -- Module v1.0-SNAPSHOT Removing one of the newly added Angular component (Angular UI v0.4.0) as it has been broken up into sub modules by upstream.
-- **2013-05-01** -- 0.9.9-SNAPSHOT One version to rule them all, unified FoBo module and sub-module versions.
+- **2013-05-01** -- Module v0.9.9-SNAPSHOT One version to rule them all, unified FoBo module and sub-module versions.
-- **2013-04-13** -- 0.1.0-SNAPSHOT Making AngularJS a FoBo subproject.
+- **2013-04-13** -- Module v0.1.0-SNAPSHOT Making AngularJS a FoBo subproject.

 **Latest Releases:**
 - See [FoBo - Lift Front-End Toolkit Module](https://github.com/karma4u101/FoBo) for releas information.